 That doesn’t mean people like it or don’t care.
 It just means two equally bad outcomes cancel eachother out in most people’s motivations when presented with a binary negative choice.
 As such they then vote on other motivations that they feel can make a difference – like Brexit, the NHS, Policing, and so on.

 It’s like being told you have to drink one of two pints of urine.
-If you drink the first, you get a bar of chocolate, if you drink the second, you get a packet of crisps.
-The choice then becomes chocolate or crisps.
+If you drink the first you get a bar of chocolate, if you drink the second you get a packet of crisps.
+The choice then becomes chocolate or crisps, not avoiding a terrible drink.

 Those British Values

-If our values as a country were as the Chief Rabbi describes (and they should be) we would demand electoral reform so we could choose a PM that doesn’t undermine “dignity and respect for all”.
+If our values as a country were as the Chief Rabbi describes (and they should be and maybe would be if elections gave true expression to our opinions) we would demand electoral reform so we could choose a different type of government that doesn’t undermine “dignity and respect for all”.

-We don’t seem to be demanding it though, and even voted it down in a referendum this very decade.
-As such we seem ok drinking urine so long as we get our chocolate or crisps.
+We don’t seem to be demanding it though, and even voted it down in a referendum this very decade, which raises big questions in and of itself.